 Here is a list of examples you may find interesting.

 The Invisible Ray (1936) – on an expedition to Africa, the mad scientist discovers a radioactive meteor.
 Later he uses its powers to melt statues in front of “Church of the Six Saints” as he starts to murder members of the expedition.

-City in the Sea The City Under the Sea (1965) - in this adaptation of Edgar Alan Poe's story we venture in a long lost underwater city.
-Gigantic sculpture of an open hand and two rows of sitting minotaurs facing each other welcome uninvited visitors.
+City in the Sea The City Under the Sea (1965) – in this adaptation of Edgar Alan Poe’s story we venture into a long lost underwater city.
+A gigantic sculpture of an open hand and two rows of sitting minotaurs facing each other welcome uninvited visitors.

 Sculptures in Alien Cultures

-Mission to Mars (2000) - Martians left a message on the surface of the red planet in shape of an enormous face, which is much more than meets the eye, if you know the secret code, that is.
+Mission to Mars (2000) – Martians left a message on the surface of the red planet in the shape of an enormous face, which is much more than meets the eye if you know the secret code, that is.

-Thor (2011) - Amazing Asgard is a home of brave warriors.
+Thor (2011) – Amazing Asgard is the home of brave warriors.
 On streets, enormous golden statues (full armor and weaponry) celebrate their glory.